Line Position Fitting

 - Use "More, Copy Branch Table", "More,

-Copy Simple Format" or the copy button( in the line list window)to
+Copy Simple Format" or the copy button(

 put your assignments onto the clipboard.
 These produce different